sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/creating-workflows.rst

 Define New Workflow
 ===============

-Click on 'Create New Workflow' for creating a new workflow.
+Click on ``Create New Workflow`` for creating a new workflow.
 It supports two engines - Spark & PySpark.
 It will open the workflow editor where the workflow can be created.

 .. figure:: ../../../_assets/user-guide/workflow/wf_editor.PNG
    :alt: workflow
-   :width: 90%
+   :width: 75%

 Adding New Nodes to the Workflow